-Environmental variables: Although sea surface temperature (SST) is known as possibly affecting spatial distribution of the spawning ground of chub mackerels (Kanamori et al. 2019), a previous document suggested that its influence is weak probably because the temporal resolution of our available SST data (annual mean) does not match the biological time scale of the spawning and egg hatching (Kanamori et al. 2018).
-Therefore, we did not include SST as the explanatory variable here, which would be a room for improvement of the standardization.
+Environmental variables: Although sea surface temperature (SST) is known as possibly affecting spatial distribution of the spawning ground of chub mackerels (Kanamori et al. 2019), a previous document suggested that its influence was weak probably because the temporal resolution of our available SST data (annual mean) does not match the biological time scale of the spawning and egg hatching (Kanamori et al.